swgriffith/azure-guides/networking-overview/bridge-vs-transparent.md

 ### Kubenet

-Rather than running through the full setup again, I'll just show you the output of the same set of commands.
+Rather than running through the full setup again, I'll just show you the output of the same set of commands on a kubenet cluster I created with Calico for network policy.
 Lets check out the interfaces, bridges and routes.

 ```bash
 # Check out the pod interface